Russia claims deadly attack, but Kyiv denies anyone killed

 Serhii Cherevatyi, a spokesperson for Ukraine’s forces in the east, told The Associated Press that Russian strikes on Kramatorsk damaged only civilian infrastructure, adding: “The armed forces of Ukraine weren’t affected.”

-Kramatorsk Mayor Oleksandr Honcharenko said two school buildings and eight apartment houses were damaged.
+Kramatorsk Mayor Oleksandr Honcharenko said two school buildings and eight apartment houses were hit overnight.
+Photos he posted showed no indication that it had been an attack on the scale claimed by the Russians or that anyone had been in the buildings when they were struck.

+“The world saw again these days that Russia lies even when it draws attention to the situation at the front with its own statements,” Ukrainian President Volodymyr Zelenskyy said in his nightly video address.

+“Russian shelling of Kherson with incendiary ammunition right after Christmas.
+The strikes on Kramatorsk and other cities of the Donbas — aimed right at civilian sites and right when Moscow was reporting the supposed ‘silence’ of its army.”

+Russia had declared a 36-hour cease-fire timed to coincide with Orthodox Christmas celebrations on Saturday.
+Ukraine denounced the pause as a ploy.

-In the early hours of Jan.
-1, Ukrainian forces fired rockets at a facility in Makiivka, also in the eastern Donetsk region, where Russian soldiers were stationed, killing dozens of them in one of the deadliest attacks on the Kremlin’s forces since the war began more than 10 months ago.
+Russia said the attack on Kramatorsk was in retaliation for the Ukrainian rockets that destroyed a facility in Makiivka, also in the eastern Donetsk region, where Russian soldiers were gathered in the early hours of Jan.
+1. It was one of the deadliest attacks on the Kremlin’s forces since the war began more than 10 months ago.

 Also on Sunday, the Ukrainian military claimed to have hit a residential hall of a medical university in Rubizhne, a town in the Russian-occupied eastern Luhansk region, killing 14 Russian soldiers housed there.
 The number of wounded was unknown, it said.